Last Updated: January 3, 2022

 Alberta Health regularly updates data on vaccine effectiveness for each variant strain.

-Symptoms are the same as original COVID-19, including cough, fever, shortness of breath, runny nose, sore throat, loss of sense of taste or smell, or other symptoms.
+Symptoms of COVID-19 caused by variants are the same as original COVID-19, including cough, fever, shortness of breath, runny nose, sore throat, loss of sense of taste or smell, or other symptoms.

 While the variants of concern spread more easily, they spread in the same way as original COVID-19.
 This means the same types of preventive strategies will be effective.
 However, these variants can more easily take advantage of any relaxation of those preventive measures.

-Variants now make up a significant proportion of COVID-19 cases in Alberta.
-If you test positive for COVID-19 you will receive an initial notification of your test results.
+If you test positive for COVID-19 you will receive notification of your test results.
 You should assume you have a variant strain of COVID-19.

-You are legally required to isolate immediately for at least 10 days from when your symptoms started, or from the date you were tested.
-This applies whether or not you have been immunized for COVID-19.
+- You are legally required to isolate immediately for at least 5 days if you are fully immunized, or 10 days if you are not fully immunized, from when your symptoms started, or from the date you were tested.
 Because variant strains spread more easily it is even more important to isolate completely away from others in your household whenever possible.